tdcare/flyway-rs/README.md

 the `refinery::AsyncMigrate` trait and reading [this issue](https://github.com/rust-db/refinery/issues/248) it seems the authors are not motivated to change this behaviour.

-`db-up` consists of multiple crates:
+`flyway` consists of multiple crates:
 * Top-level crates:
-    * `db-up`: The main crate.
-Contains the migration runner and re-exports necessary macros and structs from other db-up crates.
+    * `flyway`: The main crate.
+Contains the migration runner and re-exports necessary macros and structs from other flyway crates.
-    * `db-up-rbatis`: A driver for executing DB migrations via the [Rbatis](https://github.com/rbatis/rbatis) database library.
+    * `flyway-rbatis`: A driver for executing DB migrations via the [Rbatis](https://github.com/rbatis/rbatis) database library.
 * Other crates:
-    * `db-up-codegen`: Contains the `migrations` attribute macro
+    * `flyway-codegen`: Contains the `migrations` attribute macro
-    * `db-up-sql-changelog`: Contains the `ChangelogFile` struct that can load SQL files and split them into separate, annotated statements via a `SqlStatementIterator`.
+    * `flyway-sql-changelog`: Contains the `ChangelogFile` struct that can load SQL files and split them into separate, annotated statements via a `SqlStatementIterator`.